nonik0/NONIK0/README.md

 - [ATtiny1604](https://www.microchip.com/en-us/product/attiny1604) 8-bit MCU
 - 2x buttons

+Revision #1:
+- Swapped test pads and UPDI pads.
+The UPDI pads were opposite of the buzzer, which made getting the probe clip to remain clipped over ther pads more difficult than it needed to be.
+- Added solder jumper to HCMS-291x SEL pin.
+Can optionally cut jumper  to Vcc and solder other side to ground to use external oscillator for display.
+- Optimized some routing for power and ground.

 ### Firmware

 The firmware is written in Rust and can be found in the [firmware/rust](firmware/rust) directory.
 As part of the work, I wrote a new [HCMS-29xx driver](https://github.com/nonik0/TODO) (TODO: split out from firmware) and forked avr-hal to add a Feather32u4 support, which I used for bootstrapping the HCMS-29xx driver work.
 There is also an older PlatformIO project targetting the Adafruit Feather in the [firmware/cpp](firmware/cpp) directory.
 TODO: pictures of prototype device